intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-resnet34/README.md

 9. Next, navigate to the `benchmarks` directory of the [intelai/models](https://github.com/intelai/models) repo that was just cloned in the previous step.
-SSD-ResNet34 can be run for batch and online inference, or accuracy.
+SSD-ResNet34 can be run for testing batch or online inference, or testing accuracy.
+Note that we are running
+SSD-ResNet34 with a TensorFlow 2.1.0 docker image.

 To run for batch and online inference, use the following command, the path to the frozen graph that you downloaded in step 5 as